-Requirements for MPLS-TP Survivability are defined in section 2.5 of [IETF RFC 5654].
+Requirements for MPLS-TP survivability are defined in clause 2.5 of [IETF RFC 5654].

-MPLS-TP Survivability Architecture and Framework are defined in [IETF tp-surv-fw].
+MPLS-TP survivability architecture and framework are described in [b-IETF RFC 6372].

-Restoration can be performed by a Network Management System (NMS) system or by a control plane as defined in [ITU-T G.8080] and [IETF tp-surv-fw].
+Restoration can be performed by a network management system (NMS) or by a control plane as defined in [ITU-T G.8080] and described in [b-IETF RFC 6372].

-10 MPLS-TP Diff-Serv Architecture
+10 MPLS-TP Diff-Serv architecture